 Haney pummels Kambosos to retain undisputed lightweight title

-Melbourne (AFP) – American Devin Haney kept his unbeaten record intact Sunday by battering Australian George Kambosos in a rematch to remain undisputed lightweight world champion.
+Melbourne (AFP) – American Devin Haney kept his unbeaten record intact Sunday by battering Australian George Kambosos with his thunderous right hand in a rematch to remain undisputed lightweight world champion.

-Haney now looks set for a fight next with two-time Olympic champion Vasiliy Lomachenko.
+Haney now looks to fight next either two-time Olympic champion Vasiliy Lomachenko or Shakur Stevenson.

-"I went in with the jab but also wanted to show other tools in my arsenal," said San Francisco-born Haney after pummeling Kambosos, who did well to still be there after 12 rounds.

-"When I first came out I couldn't interact but I caught up with his timing and I started picking my shots.
+"We're taking on all comers.
+No matter who it is, we want to fight the best fighters in the world.
+I believe I'm the best fighter in the world," Haney told reporters afterwards.

-He beat Kambosos unanimously in June to achieve the feat and become the first undisputed lightweight champion in modern boxing history, since Pernell Whitaker in 1990, and the first in the four-belt era, which began in 2004
+He beat Kambosos unanimously in June to achieve the feat and become the first undisputed lightweight champion since Pernell Whitaker in 1990, and the first in the four-belt era which began in 2004.

-Victory in the 135-pound limit fight stretched Haney's phenomenal record to 29-0 with 15 KOs, while inflicting only the second defeat on Kambosos who is now 21-2.
+Victory stretched Haney's phenomenal record to 29-0 with 15 KOs, while inflicting only the second defeat on Kambosos who is now 21-2.

 The Australian suggested before the fight he could retire if he lost and the chances of him getting another world title crack now appear slim.